NuevoFoundation/workshops/content/english/java-basics/activity-4.md

 }
 ```

-In the while loop above, the program will print out the value of `number` and increment `number`.
+In the while loop above, the program will print out the value of `number` and increment `number` within each iteration.
 This step will be performed as long as `number <= 10`, and in this case the loop terminates when `number` is 11.

-**Note:** For `while` loops, you must remember to increment the conditional variable, otherwise you will introduce an infinite loop into your program.
+**Note:** For `while` loops, you must remember to increment the conditional variable, otherwise you will introduce an infinite loop into your program, meaning your code will never terminate because a terminating condition is never reached.

 ### For Loop